PERFORMANCE

 • Moderate: Sound generation is moderate and can be easily heard within a quiet workspace where it could be considered disturbing, but barely audible within a normal workspace where it could blend into the background noise.
 All of SVALT models are available with moderate fan cooling.

 • Loud: Sound generation is loud and can be easily heard within a normal workspace where it could be considered disturbing.
-No current SVALT models fall into this category, but a prior Cooling Dock B42 fan model exceeded 40 dBA at the highest speed setting.
+No current SVALT model falls into this category, but a prior Cooling Dock B42 fan model exceeded 40 dBA at the highest speed setting.

 Fan noise is typically lumped into a single dBA rating, and while useful for preliminary comparison, it does not reflect the full acoustic experience.
 After a decade of purchasing and testing most of the best fans from the best fan manufacturers, we’ve found that in nearly all cases the dBA rating does not accurately describe the fan noise and so our redefinition requires the following two categories: